 Investors in Albania enjoy full legal protection in regards to their investments.
-Private investments cannot be nationalized, expropriated, or subject to any similar measure, except in special cases provided by law such as public interest.
+Private investment cannot be nationalized, expropriated, or subject to any similar measure, except in special cases provided by laws which protect the public interest.
 Parties to a dispute may agree to submit claims for consideration by an arbitration institution.
 Foreign investors have the right also to submit disputes to an Albanian court.